-Approximately six years ago, Laura surrendered her life to Christ and then walked away from the transgender life, embracing her God-given sexuality as female.
+Approximately six years ago, Laura surrendered her life to Christ and then walked away from the transgender life, embracing her God-given female gender.

 Laura returned home to her parents, Paul and Francine, who were members of First Baptist Church Bartlesville, Oklahoma.
 After years of struggle and ruptured family relationships, God began the healing work.

 “When I walked away from the transgender life, I honestly thought that I would be miserable for the rest of my life,” Laura said.
 “I knew the Lord was asking me to leave it all, but I had no hope of transformation.
 I didn’t understand the healing that God could bring.”

 Since her radical life transformation, Laura has shared her story in several settings, including at churches and Christian events.
 She now works with a local ministry called First Stone Ministries that seeks to bring help and hope to families affected by LGBTQ-related issues.

 Laura was increasingly content in her role and accepted her singleness.

 Meanwhile, Perry Smalts, who currently serves as worship leader and associate pastor at Baptist Temple of Oklahoma City, also thought he would remain single.

 He said that neither he nor Laura had dated for six years.